mattermost/mattermost-developer-documentation/site/content/blog/2020-03-17-maintaining-consistency-in-codebases-with-go-vet.md

 Let's dive deeper into the topic, and I will try my best to explain how we extended the `go vet` tool by adding our own specific checks.

-A good starting point is the [check](https://github.com/mattermost/mattermost-govet/blob/master/structuredLogging/structuredLogging.go) we added so that we could avoid any string building with `fmt.Sprintf` calls as part of the calls to our logging library.
+A good starting point is the {{< newtabref href="https://github.com/mattermost/mattermost-govet/blob/master/structuredLogging/structuredLogging.go" title="check" >}}
+we added so that we could avoid any string building with `fmt.Sprintf` calls as part of the calls to our logging library.
 With that check implemented we were able to detect all the cases in the code where we were not doing structured logging